freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-the-css-box-model-by-building-a-rothko-painting/step-045.md

 # --description--

-Rotate `.two` clockwise by 0.4 degrees.
+Rotate the `.two` element clockwise by 0.4 degrees.

 # --hints--